 - My hoverboard is not balancing

 If the above two items are true, then you may have a different problem.
 Don't worry, we have a guide to help you out.
 If not, then read on to learn about hoverboard calibration.

-Hoverboards, also known as "smart balance wheel" need to be calibrated from time to time so it's important that you learn how to calibrate a hoverboard.
-This guide to calibrating a self balancing scooter will cover how to do this as well as the many other issues that might arise during calibration.
+Hoverboards, also known as "smart balance wheel" need to be calibrated from time to time so it's important that you learn how to reset a hoverboard.
+This guide to calibrating a self-balancing scooter will cover how to do this as well as the many other issues that might arise during calibration.

 How to Calibrate a Hoverboard